segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 ## Use VWO Cloud mode destination with VWO FullStack

-To use the VWO Cloud mode destination with the VWO FullStack suite, you first need to link your VWO FullStack environment with Segment using the environment’s SDK key.
-Post this, you have to integrate your VWO account with Segment.
+To use the VWO Cloud mode destination with the VWO FullStack suite, link your VWO FullStack environment with Segment using the environment’s SDK key.
+After that's done, integrate your VWO account with Segment.

 To link your VWO FullStack environment with Segment, perform the following steps: